 Size: Three sizes | Display: LCD | Weight: N/A | Compatibility: Android, iOS | Battery: 7 days, 10 hours w/ GPS | Connectivity: Bluetooth 4.0

 If you're someone who works out a ton, you'll want to know about the Fitbit Surge.
 Competing against Garmin's high-end trackers, the Surge is Fitbit's most robust offering, packing in a long 7-day battery inside, along with a GPS sensor that can track your run or walk for up to 10 consecutive hours.

-Size: Three sizes | Display: OLED | Weight: N/A | Compatibility: Android, iOS | Battery: 5-7 days | Connectivity: Bluetooth LE
+Size: One size | Display: LCD | Weight: N/A | Compatibility: Android, iOS, Windows 10 | Battery: 4+ days | Connectivity: Bluetooth LE